Technology intelligence

 Technology Intelligence (TI) is an activity that enables companies to identify the technological opportunities and threats that could affect the future growth and survival of their business.
 It aims to capture and disseminate the technological information needed for strategic planning and decision making.
 As technology life cycles shorten and business become more globalized having effective TI capabilities is becoming increasingly important.
+Technology Intelligence (TI) is a structured approach that helps organizations identify, analyze, and act upon technological opportunities and threats that shape their competitive landscape and future growth.
+By systematically gathering and interpreting technological data, TI supports strategic decision-making and innovation management.